-Comparing document-oriented and relational data
+Comparing document databases and relational databases

 In a relational database system you must define a schema before adding records to a database.
 The schema is the structure described in a formal language supported by the database and provides a blueprint for the tables in a database and the relationships between tables of data.
 Within a table, you need to define constraints in terms of rows and named columns as well as the type of data that can be stored in each column.